takingnames/namedrop-protocol-spec/README.md

 Returns the public IP of the client, as seen from the server.
 This is useful for helping self-hosted clients test whether they can be reached by the outside world.

+The IP is returned as a simple string.